 Korean cucumber salad is a popular side dish (banchan) served at Korean barbecue restaurants.
-The refreshing crunch combined with smoky and salty flavors make this a delightful side to enjoy with meats or as part of a Korean meal.
-And it only takes 15 minutes to make!
+The refreshing crunch of cucumber combined with the smoky and salty flavors of gochugaru make this salad a delightful side to enjoy with meats or as part of a Korean meal.
+And 15 minutes is all it takes to make!

 • Green Onions: You only need one chopped green onion for this recipe.
 It imparts an oniony essence that is fresher and less intense than mature onions.